deg/sodium/README.md

 ### State of this project

 Sodium is still a early work in progress.
-I am using it to help me with other projects and have only addded functionality that I need and can test.
+I am using it to help me with other projects and have only added functionality that I need and can test.
 Sodium will only grow as it helps me (or other contributers) accomplish what they need.
 If you need features now, PRs are welcome.

 #### ALERT